samir755/technical_test_infra/README.md

 Write a beautiful `readme.md` who contain all informations about versions you choose (Php, Apache...) and all significant informations needed for installation.
 Doing it like a tutorial for begineer :shipit:

+### helpme.sh

+Contain commands line for install a Web server.
+Feel free to use it if you need.

 ## Launch and test
 Once the process is over, you should be able to connect in your VM by SSH in your terminal after build and run.